markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `unassign()`

-> Unassign from team

-Remove a user from a team
+> Teams Remove a user from a team

 {: .new-title }
 > #️⃣ Execute example in terminal